Same-sex marriage in Chile: Agreement with the Inter-American Commission of Human Rights

-Even though some minor presidential candidates had announced their support for same-sex marriage, Michelle Bachelet was the first major candidate to declared her support in the lead up to the November 2013 presidential elections.
+Even though some minor presidential candidates had announced their support for same-sex marriage, Michelle Bachelet was the first major candidate to declare her support in the lead up to the November 2013 presidential elections.
 On 11 April 2013, she announced her intention to legalize same-sex marriage if elected president.
-Bachelet, who was previously been president of Chile between 2006 and 2010, won the election on 15 December 2013.
+Bachelet, who had previously been president of Chile between 2006 and 2010, won the election on 15 December 2013.
 After Bachelet's inauguration in March 2014, MOVILH announced that they would seek an amicable solution to the lawsuit presented to the Inter-American Court of Human Rights in 2012.
-On 10 December 2014, a group of senators from various parties presented a bill to allow same-sex marriage and adoption to the National Congress of Chile, with the support of MOVILH.
+On 10 December 2014, a group of senators from various parties presented a bill legalizing same-sex marriage and adoption to the National Congress of Chile, with the support of MOVILH.
 On 17 February 2015, lawyers representing the government and MOVILH met to discuss the case, and the government announced that they would drop their opposition to same-sex marriage.
 A formal agreement between the two parties and the Inter-American Commission of Human Rights was signed in April 2015.

-On 1 July 2016, the government announced that it would begin consultations on a same-sex marriage bill in September 2016, with the aim of finalizing it by mid-2017, and said it views a ban on same-sex marriage as a "human rights violation".
+On 1 July 2016, the government announced that it would begin consultations on a same-sex marriage bill in September 2016, with the aim of finalizing it by mid-2017, and said it viewed a ban on same-sex marriage as a "human rights violation".
 President Bachelet stated before a United Nations General Assembly panel in September 2016 that the Chilean Government would submit a same-sex marriage bill to Congress "in the first half of 2017."
 In June 2017, she announced in a speech to Congress that the bill would be introduced in the second half of 2017.
 It was later confirmed that the bill would grant married same-sex couples equal adoption rights.
-The bill was introduced to Congress on 28 August 2017, before being submitted to the Senate on 5 September and referred to the Constitution, Legislation, Justice and Regulation committee.
+The bill was introduced to Congress on 28 August 2017, before being submitted to the Senate on 5 September and referred to the Constitution, Legislation, Justice and Regulation Committee.